Happiness

+Smiling woman from Vietnam.
+Her smile and facial expression indicates her happiness.

-Happiness is a complex and multifaceted emotion that encompasses a range of positive feelings, from contentment to intense joy.
+Happiness is a complex and multifaceted mental state that encompasses a range of positive feelings, from contentment to intense joy.
 It is often associated with positive life experiences, such as achieving goals, spending time with loved ones, or engaging in enjoyable activities.
 However, happiness can also arise spontaneously, without any apparent external cause.

 Happiness is closely linked to well-being and overall life satisfaction.
 Studies have shown that individuals who experience higher levels of happiness tend to have better physical and mental health, stronger social relationships, and greater resilience in the face of adversity.

 The pursuit of happiness has been a central theme in philosophy and psychology for centuries.
 While there is no single, universally accepted definition of happiness, it is generally understood to be a state of mind characterized by positive emotions, a sense of purpose, and a feeling of fulfillment.

 Definitions

 "Happiness" is subject to debate on usage and meaning, and on possible differences in understanding by culture.

 The word is mostly used in relation to two factors: